TLe2023/DirectMarketing/README.md

 #### **3.2.5 Hypothesis**

-- For the bank client information attributes, it seems that people with higher education or are not in a defaulted status or more senior / retired tend to subscribe to the offer.
+- For the bank client information attributes, it seems that people with higher education or are not in a credit defaulted status or more senior / retired tend to subscribe to the offer.
 - Campaign interaction related attributes also contribute to the subscription outcome.
 While "duration" of a contact or call is considerably correlated with the subscription, this attribute, as mentioned in the dataset description, is not useful in building a predictive model because the call duration is not known before the contact.
 However, people tend to subscribe when the outcome of the previous campaign was successful (e.g. when they previously accepted the term deposit offer from the previous campaign).
 - Social and economic context attributes appear to play an important role in the term deposit acceptance rate.
 Prospects tend to accept the termed deposit offer when the number of employees is less than 5,100 or the Euribor rate is below 3, or employment variation rate is negative.
-- If only bank client information attributes are available for prediction or classification, the performance of the classification models might not be impressive.
+- If only bank client information attributes are available for prediction or classification for this project, the performance of the classification models might not be impressive.
 However, it should not impede the objective of this project which is to recommend a classification model.

 ## **4. Data Preparation**